Taking a selfie with the iPhone camera is pretty straightforward, but there several third-party iOS apps for capturing more creative self-portraits.

 Ghost Lens+Selfie (free)

-When it comes to creative selfies, the Ghost Lens+Selfie app may be what you’re looking for.
+When it comes to taking great creative selfies, the Ghost Lens+Selfie app may be what you’re looking for.
 It can easily layer an image on top of another image (or video), like in Photoshop, for various types of effects.
 Images can be faded in and out, with one or more photo filters applied.
 And as with other camera apps, photos can be exported to social networks, and saved to the Photos Library.

 For an easier, more direct photo effect, PhotoMirror creates an instant duplicate of a selfie shot, or an imported photo.
 It includes preset crops, 2D and 3D layer masks, creative picture frames, and other elements that might be useful for sprucing up selfies.
 Photos can also be saved or exported to other iOS camera apps or to social networks.